citizenspress/cuperetirees/content/english/membership/_index.md

 [menu.main]

 +++
+## Membership in the CUPE Staff Retirees' Association

 The CUPE Staff Retirees’ Association (CSRA) represents all CUPE retirees.

 In order for retirees to receive communications directly from the CSRA, nominate candidates, and vote in elections, you must be a dues paying member and have a signed CSRA Membership form on file.